tyhoff/cs190lab4/README.md

 ## Part 1 - Watch Me ##

 ### What does the program do? ###
-There are two Java files.
-Functions.java contains the source for 1000 different functions, and Watch.java calls each of these 1000 functions.
+The program creates a Functions object, which contains 1000 different functions.
+If any of these functions return true, then `num` gets doubled.
+By default, the variable `num` starts at 5 and ends at 20.
 An example call to these functions is below.

 ```java
 if (wm.function1()) num *= 2; else trash *= num ;